A warm welcome awaits you in the shadow of Hadrian’s Wall

 Castle Pods

-We have one Amenity Block located in the centre of the site, accessed via our gravel roads and paths.
+We have one amenity block located in the centre of the campsite, accessed via our gravel roads and paths.
 Our facilities are open 24 hours a day and have been awarded 5-star status by the AA and Visit England.
-There are free power showers, under-floor heating, a family bathroom, baby changing facilities and 2 baths available in the ladies toilets.
+There are free no-push power showers, under-floor heating, a family bathroom with bath, baby changing facilities and 2 baths available in the ladies toilets.
 Contrasting surfaces exceed 30 colour points difference for the visually impaired.
 There is a step down into the shower in each cubicle.
 The main Amenities Block is not easily accessible using a wheelchair.

 There are 2 dishwashing-up sinks located outside to the side of the amenities building.
 These are conventional height.
 The door to the indoor camper's kitchen area is not wide enough for a wheelchair.

-Coin operated automatic washer and front-loading dryer are also available.
+Coin operated automatic washer and front-loading dryer are available in the campsite laundry.

 Water and refuse points are marked on the infographic map.
-The refuse bins are located at the Amenities Block, between the Wigwam cabins, next to the BBQ hut and at the side of Reception.
+The refuse bins are located at the side of the amenities block, between the Wigwam cabins, next to the BBQ hut and at the side of Reception.
 Recycling is taken off site to be sorted so guests should deposit all rubbish in the bins provided.
 Water points are located around the site.
-The chemical disposal point is located at the Amenities Block next to the Family Bathroom.
+The indoor Elsan chemical disposal point is located at the amenities block next to the accessible campsite bathroom.
 Fire extinguishers are located at the top, middle and bottom of the site.
-These facilities are all clearly marked on the infographic map provided on arrival.
+These facilities are all clearly marked on the infographic campsite layout provided on arrival.

-The site is a flat site which undulates gently.
+Our Northumberland campsite is a flat site which undulates gently.
 All the paths and road ways are gravel and can be uneven in places.
-The surrounding area, on which we have relocated our dog walk, overlooks rural countryside and is hilly and rough in places.
+The surrounding area, on which we have relocated our dog walk and secure dog exercise field, overlooks rural countryside and is hilly and rough in places.
 The walk up to the dog walk can be uneven and care should be taken.
 A small pond is located at the bottom of the site next to the Castle Pods.

 A children's play area is located at the rear of the serviced pitches.
 Seating is available to those who wish to watch their children play or supervise, with a requirement that all small children are supervised by an adult at all times.
 The play area has wood bark as a soft-landing area.
-There is also a grassy area to the South of the access road suitable for ball games.
 Seating is available.

 A small animal petting farm and football field is located across a rough access track, as well as access to the dog walk.